 A reasonably gentle hike up a perfect glaciated valley to gain wonderful views of Cerro Torre from the lake.
 The climb is only 250m or 350m if you continue on up to the Mirador Maestri lookout point.

 Duration: 20km, 5 to 6 hrs

 Loma del Pliegue Tumbado

-Loma roughly translates as 'hill', but this route still takes you some 1,000m above the town of El Chalten, offering a different perspective on the mountains and giving you great views of Lake Viedma as it loops round to the south of the Fitz Roy massif.
+Loma roughly translates as 'hill', but this route still takes you some 1,000m above the town of El Chalten.
+The effort is worth it for a completely different perspective on the mountains, and the views of Lake Viedma as it loops south around the Fitz Roy massif.
 Although the altitude gain is significant the trail is relatively easy going and you can always cut a couple of kilometres off the end.
 The rocky terrain is a great place to find fossils.

 Duration: 16-18km, 6 to 8 hrs

 To be able to walk out of your hotel door into such dramatic, majestic scenery is a real privilege.
 This is truly some of the best day hiking in the world.